Chapter 13.04

 All water service connections shall be made by, or under the control of, the city.
 Meters shall be placed as follows:

-A. Within the corporation limits of the city, meters shall be placed within two feet of the edge of the sidewalk or proposed sidewalk on the curb side in existing plats and within two feet of the sidewalk on the property side in new plats.
+A. Within the corporation limits of the city, meters shall be placed within the city right-of-way and within two feet of the property line nearest the customer’s premises.

-B. Within the county, meters shall be placed within the county right-of-way and within two feet of the property line nearest the customer’s premises.
+B. Within the county (urban growth areas or similar areas outside the corporation limits but under city jurisdiction), meters shall be placed within the county right-of-way and within two feet of the property line nearest the customer’s premises.

-C. In instances other than contained herein, or where the public works director determines that unusual or conflicting conditions exist, the location of meters shall be determined by the public works director.
+C. In instances other than contained herein, or where the public works director or designee determines that unusual or conflicting conditions exist, meter location shall be determined by the public works director or designee.
 [Ord.
+1088B § 1, 2024; Ord.
 866B, 2011.]

 13.04.100 Service connection – Special conditions.